RobertOnesim/chatbot/Module-III/README.md

 __Team members__: Baincescu Catalina, Birsan Alexandra, Gusa Diana, Iacob Madalina, Astefanesei Iulian

 	1. Define a schema (question and answer): use aiml resource files
-	2. Introduce data to medical.ailm
+	2. Introduce data to medical.aiml
 	3. Update the other aiml files
-	4. Define a schme for users
+	4. Define a schema for users

 #Aiml files